KOJI-SAS/onboarding/README.md

 Welcome at KOJI.

 For your first day, you will have to install your Mac.

+> Before doing anything verify that you're using the last available version of OSX.

 You can following the instructions bellow:

 - Download this repository as a zip file
 - Extract the file to your desktop